-The Middle School branch’s ultimate goal is to encourage and support educational programming by assisting organizations that address real community needs.
-GROW strives to develop civic responsibility especially in the greater Cleveland community so more people will aid humanity.
+GROW in the Middle School encourages and supports educational programming by assisting organizations addressing real community needs.
+GROW strives to develop civic responsibility especially in the Greater Cleveland community so more people will aid humanity.

 Upper School Mission Statement

-GROW fosters passion for philanthropy in the HB community and promotes economic and social empowerment through grant distribution, microfinance loans and fundraising.
+GROW in the Upper School fosters passion for philanthropy in the HB community and promotes economic and social empowerment through grant distribution, microfinance loans and fundraising.

-There are 100 Foundation members in grades 5-12, and they are responsible for publicity, reviewing grant proposals, and raising money.
-Students will be able to:
+There are 100 members of GROW in grades 5-12, and they are responsible for publicity, reviewing grant proposals, and raising money.
+Students are able to:

 Become philanthropists by giving their time, treasure and talent

 Learn about and take action on important community issues

 Make decisions with an impact beyond the walls of Hathaway Brown

 GROW’s goal for the 2018-2019 funding cycle is to award $15,000 to nonprofit organizations.
 GROW focuses on the needs of children, particularly girls, educational access, hunger, and homelessness.
 The Upper School GROW also awards loans to support microfinance enterprises in the developing world.

 Since 2006, the Middle School GROW has partnered with the Crittenton Foundation to help under-served and marginalized girls and young women in the Cleveland area.
 Their mission is to support empowerment, self-sufficiency, and the end of cycles of destructive behaviors for girls, young women and their families.
 Through a generous donation from the Crittenton Foundation, GROW will award $4,000 to projects serving the needs of at-risk adolescent women in the Cleveland area.